Polymorphic Coverage Types: Typing Algorithm Details

-\paragraph{Disjunction Function} We implement our disjunction function $\disjop$ as a function with type $\disjop:\tau \to \tau \to \tau$.
-The disjunction of multiple types is equal to defined compositionally:

-As shown in \autoref{algo:disj-conj}, the $\disjop$ and $\conjop$ functions call each other recursively.
-As discussed in \autoref{sec:rules}, the disjunction of two base coverage type (underapproximate type) $\nuut{t}{\nu = 1}$ and $\nuut{t}{\nu = 2}$ takes the disjunction of their qualifiers: $\nuut{t}{\nu = 1 \lor \nu = 2}$.
-On the other hand, the disjunction of normal refinement types (overapproximate types) is the conjunction of their corresponding qualifiers.
-The disjunction of function types conjuncts their argument type and disjuncts their return type.
+We implement the auxiliary $\disjop$ operation using the mutually recursive functions shown in \autoref{algo:disj-conj}.
+The disjunction of two underapproximate base types $\urt{b}{\nu = 1}$ and $\urt{b}{\nu = 2}$ is simply the disjunction of their qualifiers: $\urt{b}{\nu = 1 \lor \nu = 2}$ (lines 3-4), as is the disjunction of two overapproximate base types (lines 5-6).
+We build the disjunction of two function types by taking the conjunction of their argument types and the disjunction of their return type (lines 7-9).
+We build the disjunction of a sequence of types by folding $\disjop$ over them: